ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Base location on W3C reference directly and WGS84 indirectly
 - The option for a hash-based OEMID is removed
 - Require presence of oemid claim if hwmodel is present; same for swversion and swname
+- Use normative language to describe the constrained device profile

 --- contributor